A flexible Bayesian g-formula for causal survival analyses with time-dependent confounding

-To build robustness into the estimation procedure and address potential limitations of the existing parametric survival g-formula, we propose to specify and infer the component models of the new g-formula---both the longitudinal balancing score and the response surfaces---using BART.
-As an ensemble method, BART approximates true g-formula component models via sums of individual trees, with prior distributions imposed to regularize the fit by keeping the individual tree effects relatively small \citep{Chipman2010}.
+As an ensemble method, BART represents component models via sums of individual trees, with prior distributions imposed to regularize the fit by keeping the individual tree effects relatively small \citep{Chipman2010}.
 Specifically, let $\calT$ denote a binary tree consisting of interior node decision rules and terminal nodes, and let $\calM =\{\mu_1,\ldots,\mu_K\}$ denote parameters associated with each of the $K$ terminal nodes of $\calT$.
 The BART specification of each component model is developed upon a collection of $J$ binary trees $\{\calT_1,\ldots,\calT_J\}$ and their respectively associated set of terminal node parameters $\{\calM_1,\ldots,\calM_J\}$ for each tree, where $\calM_j =\{\mu_{j,1},\ldots,\mu_{j,K_j}\}$ is a collection of $K_j$ terminal node parameters.
-Each tree $\calT_j$ consists of a sequence of decision rules through which any covariate vector can be assigned to one terminal node of $\calT_j$ according to the decision rules prescribed at each of the interior nodes.
+Each tree $\calT_j$ consists of a sequence of decision rules, through which any covariate vector can be assigned to one terminal node of $\calT_j$ according to the decision rules prescribed at each interior node.
 Particularly, the decision rules at the interior nodes of $\calT_j$ are of the form $\{X_q\leq c\}$ versus $\{X_q>c\}$, where $X_q$ denotes the $q$-th element of covariate vector $X$.
 A covariate vector $X$ corresponding to the $m$-th terminal node of $\calT_j$ is assigned the value $\mu_{j,m}$ and $u(X;\calT_j,\calM_j)$ is used to denote the function returning $\mu_{j,m} \in \calM_j$ whenever $X$ is assigned to the $m$th terminal node of $\calT_j$.
 A generic component model of the g-formula, $p(X;\theta)$, can thus be represented as a sum of individual trees